Dat-tech30/first-api-server/README.md

 python -m venv env      # create a virtual environment called "env"

-# Activate it:
+Activate it:
-# On Windows (PowerShell):
+On Windows (PowerShell):
     env\Scripts\activate

-# On macOS/Linux:
+On macOS/Linux:
     source env/bin/activate

 📥 3.
 Install the required packages

-# If you have a requirements.txt
+If you have a requirements.txt

-pip install -r requirements.txt
+    I. pip install -r requirements.txt

-# If not, install manually:
+If not, install manually:

-pip install fastapi uvicorn motor python-dotenv
+    I. pip install fastapi uvicorn motor python-dotenv

 🔐 4. input your username and passsword in the cluster address with your MongoDB Atlas connection string .env file